Sportswear: Eye and face shields

-Sports of all types may require eye or face protection depending on the players’ need.
+Sports of all types may require eye or face protection depending on the players' need.
 Face masks come in different forms for different types of sports.
 In lacrosse and American football, the masks are metal rods attached to the helmet to cover the face.
-While optional, face masks that might be seen in basketball or rugby are plastic masks that are usually molded to fit the players’ face.
+While optional, face masks that might be seen in basketball or rugby are plastic masks that are usually molded to fit the players' face.
 Such masks are worn to minimize additional damage to an already injured part of the face.

 Eye protection is an additional support provided by sports goggles.
 Goggles may be worn in lieu of glasses or contacts.
 Goggles are reliable in the fact that they do not move around while the player is in motion and they protect the eye from foreign objects.
 For swimmers and divers, goggles keep the water away from their eyes, thus improving visibility.

 Mouth guards

-Mouth guards are used in many sports including but not limited to: rugby, lacrosse, boxing, water polo, ice hockey, American football, basketball, field hockey, and various martial arts.
+Mouth guards are used in many sports including but not limited to: rugby, lacrosse, boxing, water polo, ice hockey, American football, basketball, field hockey, boxing, and various martial arts.
 Mouth guards reduce the risk of sport related dental injuries.
 Contact or some team sports have a risk of causing injuries related with the mouth, jaw, teeth and oral soft tissues.
 Wearing mouth guards may be recommended to sports players in some sports.